lifepillar/vim-solarized8/Readme.md

-2. Set your terminal's 16 ANSI colors (the colors in the range 0–15) to the Solarized palette (how to do that depends on the terminal) *and* `set t_Co=16` in Vim (or `let g:solarized_use16=1`) to instruct Vim to use your terminal's colors.
+2. Set your terminal's 16 ANSI colors (the colors in the range 0–15) to the Solarized palette (how to do that depends on the terminal) *and* `set t_Co=16` in Vim to instruct Vim to use your terminal's colors.
 Be aware that, if you force the use of your terminal colors in Vim with any of these settings, but your terminal is not configured to use the Solarized palette, your colors will be completely off!

 **Note:** whatever method you choose, keep in mind that if your terminal does not support millions of colors, you must *not* set `termguicolors` (i.e., make